Pixly API & User Manual

 Use this command to stop scrolling explicitly:

-Again, please make sure your program will stop at some point to ensure exist to main menu is bug free.
+STOP_STR_SCROLLAgain, please make sure your program will stop at some point to ensure exist to main menu is bug free.

 ESP32 acknowledges receipt with:

-Always wait for acknowledgment to maintain communication synchronization.
+#Always wait for acknowledgment to maintain communication synchronization.

 Example Usage